Removing Greasy Grime on Kitchen Cabinets

 Effective Ways to Clean Grease from Cabinets

 - All-purpose orange oil cleaner: If your cabinets are really grimy, let the cleaner sit for up to 10 minutes after spraying.
-Afterwards, wipe the cleaner off using a warm micro-cloth.
+Afterwards, wipe the cleaner off using a warm, damp micro-cloth.

-- A wood cabinet cleaner that contains Brazilian carnauba wax: Carnauba wax an ingredient that's typically found in high-quality wood cleaners and polishes.
-One excellent product is called, Magic Cabinet and Wood Cleaner is a spray pump application.
+- A wood cleaner containing Brazilian carnauba wax: Carnauba wax is an ingredient that's typically found in high-quality wood cleaners and polishes.
+One excellent product, called Magic Cabinet and Wood Cleaner, is a spray pump application.

 - Hot water and dish soap: Dish soap is an alkaline-based product that effectively cuts through grease, especially when mixed in hot water.
 Mix a squirt or two of grease-cutting dish soap into a bucket of very hot water (as hot as you can stand), and use a nylon scouring pad to attack cabinet grease.
 Keep the water hot, and use light pressure on the nylon pad to avoid scratching the surface.
 Rinse and dry the cabinets when done.